 This book fills the need for a solid, but understandable, guide for personal computing enthusiasts.
-Mansfield is Senior Editor of COMPUTE!.
-His monthly column,
+Mansfield is Senior Editor of COMPLITE.
+His monthly column.

-"The Beginner's Page," has been one of COMPUTE!'s most popular features.
+Editor of COMPUTE!.
+His monthly column, "The Beginner's Page," has been one of COMPUTE!'s most popular features.